-City offices and departments shall remain open for the full scheduled working day unless authorization for closing or other deviation is received from the City Manager's office.
-The City Manager will consider the hazard of driving conditions and other relevant factors in determining whether to close City offices.
-All departments and offices will be given sufficient advance notice of any authorized closing of non-critical City functions.
+City offices and departments will remain open for the entire scheduled workday unless the City Manager's office authorizes a closure or other deviation.
+The City Manager will evaluate factors such as hazardous driving conditions and other relevant circumstances in making the decision to close City offices.
+Departments will be given adequate notice of any authorized closure of non-essential City functions.